RaisingAwesome/Ghost-Catcher-Cam/README.md

 <img src=https://github.com/RaisingAwesome/Ghost-Catcher-Cam/blob/master/images/ghostcatchercam.png/>

-An up-and-coming project to build a camera that can seek and capture the presense of ghosts while streaming to the cloud or USB storage.
+An project that builds a camera that can seek and capture the presense of ghosts while streaming to the cloud or USB storage.

 ## Raspberry Pi Setup for the Ghost-Catcher-Cam